 IT’S LOOKIN’ GOOD!

-This event has been rained out for the last 3 or 4 years, but it looks like we’ve broken the spell this year.
+This event has been rained for a number of years but Saturday is looking good!
 This is a fun picnic day on the playground to welcome everyone back to school and give you time to renew old acquaintances and meet some of the other wonderful families who have chosen an authentic Montessori education for their children.
 Bring a picnic lunch, chairs and/or blankets, and post up under the trees for food, fun, and friends.